-Calls from outside the U.S.
+916-414-1099 Calls from outside the U.S.

+888-394-2060

 CalSTRS Pension2® Personal wealth plan

 844-896-9120 (toll free)

-CalSTRS Compliance and Ethics Hotline
+CalSTRS Compliance and Ethics Hotline CalSTRShotline.ethicspoint.com

-CalSTRShotline.ethicspoint.com

 WRITE

 Postal mail

 P.O.
-Box 15275

-Sacramento, CA 95851-0275
+Box 15275 Sacramento, CA 95851-0275

 Overnight delivery to

 CalSTRS Headquarters

-100 Waterfront Place

-West Sacramento, CA 95605
+100 Waterfront Place West Sacramento, CA 95605

 VISIT

-Find your nearest CalSTRS office at CalSTRS.com/localoffices.
+Find your nearest CaISTRS office at CalSTRS.com/localoffices.

 The COVID-19 pandemic has affected our hours and services.
 Call ahead to verify your local office is open.

 FAX 916-414-5040

 STAY CONNECTED

-PRSRT STD U.S. POSTAGE PAID PERMIT NO. 25 SACRAMENTO, CA
+PRSRT STD U.S. POSTAGE PAID PERMIT NO. 25 SACRAMENTO, CA Moved or planning a move soon?

-Moved or planning a move soon?
-Two ways to update your contact information: myCalSTRS makes it easy.
-From the home page, select Update Your Profile, then follow the instructions.
+Two ways to update your contact information:

+myCalSTRS makes it easy.
+From the homepage, select Update Your Profile, then follow the instructions. myCalSTRS.com
-myCalSTRS.com

-Complete the Address Change Request form, sign, date and mail it to us.

-○ CalSTRS.com/forms

-For your security, when you update your mailing or email address, we will send you a letter and an email confirming the update.

-CalSTRS website security update

-We have updated our website security features.
+Complete the Address Change Request form, sign, date and mail it to us. ⊘ CalSTRS.com/forms For your security, when you update your mailing or email address, we will send you a letter and an email confirming the update.
+Make sure we have your personal email address so we'll be able to reach you.
+CalSTRS website security update We have updated our website security features.
 Our website no longer supports out-of-date internet browsers.
 A popup message will prompt you to update your browser if it is outdated.